kymata-atlas/kymata-core/README.md

   <h3 align="center">The Kymata Toolbox</h3>

   <p align="center">
-    Core functionality of the Kymata Atlas codebase.
+    Core functionality for the Kymata Atlas
     <br />
     <a href="#xxx"><strong>Explore the docs »</strong></a>
     <br />